usnistgov/dioptra/dev-kb/testing-guide/TESTING_GUIDE.md

 ## Running the Test

-Tests can be using the following command:
+Tests can be run using the following command:

 ```sh
 python -m tox run -e py311-pytest-cov